 Do you have a slip and fall accident case that you would like to talk about with an attorney?
 Call (703)584-7277 or fill out a contact form.

-There are several other cases, not as recent but still as applicable, that deal with slip and fall liability and it's standing under the law.
+There are several other cases, not as recent but still as applicable, that deal with slip and fall liability, and its standing under the law.
 I'll stick with Virginia cases.
 It's often said that Virginia is among the most unfavorable states in the country towards people injured in slip-and-fall accidents.
-In truth, Virginia actually has a comparable standard to most other states and that is the "open and obvious" clause, whether or not the defendant was negligent, and whether or not the plaintiff was contributorily negligent.
+In truth, Virginia actually has a comparable standard to most other states, and that is the "open and obvious" clause.
+This is whether or not the defendant was negligent, and whether or not the plaintiff was contributively negligent.
 If any of these questions go the way of the defense then your case won't fly.

 The second question is whether or not the Spotsylvania Mall Company was negligent.
 Several factors come into play when answering this question.
 First, the area in which the spill was located happened to be in front of several fast food restaurants that sold ketchup and barbeque sauce.
-Second, there was no evidence that the area had been patrolled either by security or cleaning staff since the morning while the accident occurred around 2:45 PM.
-And third, the outside of the stain was dry and crusty, further implied that it had been there for a long period of time.
-The judge in this case determined that the company was negligent because they had not patrolled an area that would seem at risk for spills since the morning and if it was patrolled it was done so poorly.
+Second, there was no evidence that the area had been patrolled either by security or cleaning staff since the morning when the accident occurred at around 2:45 PM.
+Lastly, the outside of the stain was dry and crusty, further implying that it had been there for a long period of time.
+The judge in this case determined that the company was negligent because they had not patrolled an area that would seem at risk for spills since the morning, and if it was patrolled, it was done poorly.

 The second question of whether or not the defendant was negligent is also difficult to answer.
 What could Wal-Mart have done to prevent the accident?
-Did they do what they could to ensure the safety of their consumers or did they neglect them?
-It is a fact that rain happens and water gets everywhere when it does rain.
-Here, one could argue that Wal-Mart did not do enough or that it was simply an unfortunate incident that even the best laid preparations and warnings could not prevent.
-Once, again we can call this question a draw.
+Did they do what they could to ensure the safety of their consumers, or did they neglect them?
+It is a fact that rain happens, and water gets everywhere.
+Here, one could argue that Wal-Mart did not do enough, or that it was simply an unfortunate incident that even the best laid preparations and warnings could not prevent.
+Once, again we can call this question a tie.

-These two cases may seem similar from the basic facts but they had two very different outcomes.
+These two cases may seem similar from the basic facts, but they had two very different outcomes.
 When considering your slip-and-fall case remember the three important questions to ask yourself.
 Is the hazard open and obvious?
 Is the property owner or manager reasonably negligent?
-And how might I have been responsible for my accident?
+How might I have been responsible for my accident?
 If you can't answer these questions for yourself, or if you can and have determined your accident is worthy of litigation, I encourage you to consult with an attorney.